fedbiomed/fedbiomed/docs/user-guide/deployment/deployment-vpn-node2.md

         ```

-## Configure secure aggregation for the node side, for a second node instance
+## Configure Joye-Libert secure aggregation for the node side, for a second node instance

 This part of the tutorial is optionally executed once on each node that runs a second node instance.
 It is necessary before this component can use secure aggregation in an experiment.